 The clients chose to install frameless glass for the shower partition.
 Although expensive, it was a great final design choice.
 The entire bathroom was now completely transformed from a dark dated ‘before’ to a bright contemporary ‘after’:

-And most importantly, the clients now had a shower guaranteed to be leak-proof for decades.
+And most importantly, the clients now had a shower guaranteed to be leak-proof for decades and a bungalow bath renovation now up to modern building standards for lifetime peace of mind.
 Yay happy client results!